navneeth31/wannacryAttack/README.md

-# WannaCry Ransomware — VirtualBox Lab (Forensic / Defensive Report)
+# WannaCry Ransomware — Forensic / Offensive Report (VirtualBox Lab)

-> *Important:* This repository documents a controlled lab exercise run in an isolated VirtualBox environment *for educational, defensive, and forensic analysis only.
-It does **not* include, nor will it provide, exploit code, working malware samples, operational playbooks, or step-by-step instructions that would enable replication or distribution of malicious tools.
+> *Important:* This repository documents a controlled lab exercise run in an isolated VirtualBox environment *for educational, offensive, and forensic analysis only*.
+It does *not* include, *nor* will it provide, exploit code, working malware samples, operational playbooks, or step-by-step instructions that would enable replication or distribution of malicious tools.
 Do not attempt to run, reproduce, or distribute malware outside of authorized, legally compliant lab environments.

 ---